WrestleMania 2: Storylines

-The second feud heading into the event was between Mr. T and Rowdy Roddy Piper.
+The second feud heading into the event was between Mr. T and Roddy Piper.
 Piper established himself as the top heel in the WWF in 1984.
-A year later he joined Paul Orndorff and Bob Orton to feud with Hulk Hogan and Mr. T who defeated them in the main event of the first-ever WrestleMania.
-The Piper-Mr. T feud restarted in 1986 after their real-life hatred for each other became known, prompting the WWF to turn their animosity for one another into a feud.
-Piper and others disliked Mr. T because he was an actor and had no wrestling skills.
+A year later, he joined Paul Orndorff and Bob Orton to feud with Hulk Hogan and Mr. T who defeated them in the main event of the first-ever WrestleMania.
+The Piper/Mr. T feud restarted in 1986 after their real-life hatred for each other became known, prompting the WWF to turn their animosity for one another into a feud.
+Piper, and others in the locker room, genuinely disliked Mr. T because he was an actor and had no prior wrestling training.
 In response, Mr. T became a special WWF boxer and began competing in boxing matches.
 On the March 1 Saturday Night's Main Event V, Mr. T defeated Orton in a boxing match.
 After the match, Piper distracted Mr. T, allowing Orton to attack from behind and start a 2-on-1 assault.
 Mr. T then demanded revenge, leading to his boxing match against Piper.

 The third main feud heading into WrestleMania was between The Dream Team (Greg Valentine and Brutus Beefcake) and The British Bulldogs (Davey Boy Smith and Dynamite Kid) over the WWF Tag Team Championship.
 On August 24, 1985, Beefcake and Valentine won the tag titles from The U.S. Express (Barry Windham and Mike Rotundo).
 The British Bulldogs challenged Beefcake and Valentine for their titles immediately after their win.
 They retained their titles against the Bulldogs at a house show on September 11 by getting disqualified.
 They again defended the titles against the Bulldogs Saturday Night's Main Event V, where they emerged victorious against them.
 After the Bulldogs twice failed to win the titles, Dream Team agreed to defend their titles against them for a final time with a title match set at WrestleMania.

-The other major feud heading into WrestleMania 2 was between Randy "Macho Man" Savage and George "The Animal" Steele.
-Its genesis came after Steele, who used a Neanderthal, "missing link"-type gimmick, became smitten with Savage's manager, the beautiful Miss Elizabeth (Savage's real-life wife, although unacknowledged on television).
-Their first meeting took place on a Saturday Night's Main Event IV aired shortly before Savage won the Intercontinental Championship.
+The other major feud heading into WrestleMania 2 was between Randy Savage and George Steele.
+Its genesis came after Steele, who used a neanderthal, "missing link"-type gimmick, became smitten with Savage's manager, the beautiful Miss Elizabeth (Savage's real-life wife, although unacknowledged on television).
+Their first meeting took place on Saturday Night's Main Event IV, before Savage won the Intercontinental Championship.
 Steele would frequently be distracted by Elizabeth, which Savage used to his advantage.
 Along with former champion Tito Santana (who was on the Los Angeles segment of the event), Steele became one of Savage's top challengers for the title.